iWriteGigs

 C all of these

-D produce effects that are more diffuse.
+D produce effects that take longer to develop.

 Question #6